openstack/networking-odl/doc/source/contributor/quickstart.rst

 ==================================

-There are some checks you can run quickly to verify that networking-odl has been installed sucessfully.
+There are some checks you can run quickly to verify that networking-odl has been installed successfully.

 #.
-Neutron agents must be in runing state, if you are using pseudo-agent
+Neutron agents must be in running state, if you are using pseudo-agent
    for port binding then output of **openstack network agent list** should be something like::